MEOWCHiX/Puss-C/README.md

 ## Getting Started
 To begin your journey with Puss-C++, clone this repository and run `CatMain.cpp` to experience the first purr of this innovative extension to C++.

+## Paw-Print Memory Management
+The Paw-Print Memory Management is a playful take on custom memory allocation in C++.
+By utilizing the `PawPrintAllocator`, you can manage memory allocation and deallocation with a feline touch.
+Run `PawPrintMemoryManager.cpp` to see the Paw-Print Memory Management in action.